 Outsource your backup plan

 Of course, when we say you need to get rid of your plan B, we don’t mean you should get rid of it entirely.
 Even with all your attention focused on reaching your primary goal, there’s a chance that you might fail.
 It may be due to external circumstances you can’t counter or a sudden situation.
 Either way, a backup plan can help you get out of a tough spot.
 However, instead of making your backup plan yourself, it might be a better idea to outsource it.
 As discussed earlier, research shows that merely knowing the plan B’s details can cause teams to lose focus and motivation.
-So, instead of having your team make your backup plan, you can outsource it.
+So, instead of having your team make your backup plan, you can do outsourcing.
 Outsourcing allows your team to focus appropriately on plan A, with the highest motivation levels.
 It also ensures that you don’t spend any unnecessary time creating a plan B. Furthermore, outsourcing your strategy can lead to you getting a much better contingency plan, as it’s done by skilled professionals who can offer an objective stance.

 Can trigger dropout